pnp/powershell/documentation/Get-PnPPowerPlatformConnector.md

 ```

 ### -Identity
 The Id of the connector to retrieve.
-If not provided, all custom connectors will be returned.

 ```yaml
 Type: PowerPlatformConnectorPipeBind